Military Science (MILS)

 Prerequisite: MILS 410.
 Corequisite: MILS 401.
 Senior ROTC students are responsible for planning, managing, and supervising leadership labs for the entire cadet Battalion, as well as acquiring the necessary resources and equipment required for training.
 They will later utilize the experience gained in leading cadets to aid them in leading United States Army Soldiers.
 (Formerly 1600:411)

-MILS:490 Special Topics in Military Science (1-3 Credits)
+MILS 490 Special Topics in Military Science (1-3 Units)

 Prerequisite: Permission.
 (May be repeated for a maximum of six credits) Content varies with special topics.
 Texts to be selected according to topic and will use relevant library periodicals and journals.
 Existing library resources are adequate to support the course.
 Basic Camp, Advanced Camp, Airborne, and other specialty schools qualify for course credit.
 (Formerly 1600:490)

-MILS:491 United States Military History (3 Credits)
+MILS 491 United States Military History (3 Units)

 Prerequisite: Permission of the department.
 The ROTC American military history course traces North American military history, theory, doctrine, strategy and tactics from pre-Revolutionary period to the present.
 Throughout the course, students will be introduced to U.S. Army theory, doctrine, the link between National Strategy and tactical application through the study of various wars and battles.
 The course is designed to include multiple opportunities for student-centered learning, to include, but not limited to student reading assignment; homework assignments; homework assignment, practical exercises and case studies; student-delivered briefings and battle analysis; and a variety of student assessments such as quizzes, a mid-term and final exam.
 This course is part of the US Army ROTC curriculum developed for all Army ROTC programs.
 (Formerly 1600:491)